 At the heart of it all

-Both of our project teams appreciate the weight of their responsibility to those they serve.
+Our project teams appreciate the weight of their responsibility to those they serve.
 So, we prioritize culturally informed approaches to program implementation.
 At the same time, we’ve helped introduce creative solutions to complex challenges posed by lack of resources, extreme weather, limited broadband, difficult terrain, and overwhelmed victim service providers.

 The challenge is immense.
 But resilience and optimism remain strong in Alaska, with a population of fewer than 800,000--about 10 percent of whom come from the state’s 229 federally recognized tribes.